Margamkali

 Margamkali performed during an arts & cultural fest.

 Margamkali performed during a Syro-Malabar Nasrani wedding at Arakuzha.

-The Margamkali is an ancient Indian round dance of the Saint Thomas Christian community based in the state of Kerala.
-The dance is mainly practiced and propagated by the endogamous sub-ethnic group known as the Knanaya or Southist Christians.
+Margamkali (മാർഗ്ഗംകളി) is an ancient Indian round dance of the Saint Thomas Christian community based in the state of Kerala.
+The dance is mainly practised and propagated by the endogamous sub-ethnic group known as the Knanaya or Southist Christians.
 The Margam Kali retells the life and missionary work of Thomas the Apostle, based on the 3rd-century apocryphal Acts of Thomas.